iambluedev1/fs-api/README.md

 ## Disclaimers

 This is an unofficial api of the website [french-stream.co](http://french-stream.co/).
-I'm not the owner of this website, and I don't know there owners.
+I'm not the owner of this website, and I don't know its owners.